 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Want smooth, glowing skin?
 If you visit a spa, you can ask for a dry brush treatment.
 The process is exactly as it sounds: a dry, sturdy brush is moved over your body to exfoliate dead skin and stimulate blood flow.

 But you don’t have to pay spa professionals for this treatment if you do it at home.
 DIY dry brushing feels good, and you can achieve the same beauty results at home that you would at a spa.
 The key is choosing the right dry brush.

-If you’re ready to start brushing, check out the matrix above for our top five product recommendations.
-For general information about dry brushes, continue reading this shopping guide.
+If you’re ready to start brushing, check out our top product recommendations.
+For general information about dry brushes, read this shopping guide.